The solution to the "Einstein-Podolsky-Rosen paradox": Summary and conclusions

+\emph{predictability $\Leftarrow$ reality\,$/$no true randomness}, \emph{unpredictability $\Leftrightarrow$ no reality\,$/$true randomness}.
+Since the predictability of measured values is not a sufficient condition for local realism, the EPR thought experiment provides no motivation for local realism (equivalent to `local hidden variables' or `non-existence of true randomness'), as already refuted by the experimental violations of the Bell inequalities.

+My Fig.\,\ref{fig:2} represents a complete quantum mechanical illustration of the EPR thought experiment, including the physics of Gaussian EPR entanglement.
+The figure clarifies the following: Assuming that quantum uncertainties represent regions in which measured values are truly random, the superposition of two squeezed uncertainties leads to two truly random measurement series with mutual correlations or anti-correlations, which represents the EPR gedanken experiment and thus EPR entanglement.
+I argue that EPR entanglement is in fact \emph{unavoidable} because the superposition of field amplitudes must be deterministic in order not to violate conservation of energy.
+My result complements the experimental violations of Bell inequalities, which already proved that quantum uncertainties represent regions in which measured quantities have no reality, i.e.~measured values are truly random.

 I would like to draw the following conclusions from my work.
-First, EPR's work was based on a logical flaw.
-With corrected logic, the EPR thought experiment even supports the completeness of quantum theory and the non-existence of `local realism'.
-While this reduces the motivation to perform Bell tests, the experimental violation of Bell's inequalities confirmed the corrected logic, the completeness of quantum theory, and the non-existence of `local realism'.
-Second, my work increases the likelihood of finding reasonable physical explanations for any remaining strange quantum phenomena.
+Since my work solves the EPR paradox and reveals the physics of EPR entanglement, it also increases the probability of finding physical explanations for all remaining strange quantum phenomena.